 Decorate your home or yard for Thanksgiving with this easy, inexpensive turkey project.
 It’ll only take about an hour and requires few supplies.
 It’s a great DIY decor project that adds rustic charm to your home during the holidays and will last season after season.

 - Titebond III Ultimate Wood Glue

-It requires half the clamp time of traditional woodworking glues to dry, allowing for handling within 20 minutes of applying pressure. it won’t run or drip and will remain in place the moment you apply it.
+I’ve recommended Titebond III Ultimate Wood Glue, but you might prefer a different type of wood glue.
+I like this one because it requires half the clamp time of traditional wood glues to dry, allowing handling within 20 minutes of applying pressure.
+It won’t run or drip and remains in place when applied.

 Step 1: Get a Pallet

 Pallets are excellent materials for DIY crafts and projects.
 They’re often free or cheap from local businesses.
 Retail stores, pet shops, and furniture companies are often happy for someone to haul away their used pallets.

 Check Craigslist and Facebook Marketplace, too.
 Many people list free pallets for pickup.
 They often don’t have much value on their own, so you likely won’t pay over $5–10.

 Look for pallets made from untreated wood.
 Avoid pallets with potential chemical residues from hazardous materials transport.
 When sourcing pallets, find ones roughly the same size so project components fit together properly.

 Inspect the pallet before taking it home.
 Avoid cracked, split boards.
 Make sure the nails holding it together don’t protrude dangerously.
 You want straight, sturdy boards for your turkey.